Geoff’s Wedding

 What are the neighborhoods around here?
 Gorgeous.
 I mean, like Monroe Heights.

-the backyard and everything is right up against it.
+The backyard and everything is right up against it.
 And it's like, damn, man, this is like really cool.

 It's really nice.
-It's a nice area.
+It's a really nice area.

 Very, very nice area.
 Yeah.